ossrndc/Commit2.0-contestDSA/README.md

 Contest Launch: May 11, 2025
 Timing: 11:00 AM

-Submission Deadline: June 12, 2025
+Submission Deadline: May 12, 2025
 Timing :11:59 AM

 Winners Announcement: Winners will be announced soon on community group and Instagram.